gender and sexuality banner

 Patient Advocate

-The Health Equity Advocate role works closely with Student Health, the RCSGD, and other campus departments to assure that marginalized students, especially queer and trans students, receive accessible and equitable healthcare.
-They are equipped to help with health discrimination, transitioning, LGBTQ+ health, insurance, and more.
-Check out the LGBTQIA+ student health page for more information.
-Or you can email them equity@sa.ucsb.edu or schedule a 30 or 50 minute meeting via shoreline.
+The Health Equity Advocate at UCSB is Buster Buchanan.
+His role works closely with Student Health, the RCSGD, and other campus departments to assure that marginalized students, especially queer and trans students, receive accessible and equitable healthcare.
+He is equipped to help with health discrimination, transitioning, LGBTQ+ health, insurance, and more.

 30 Minute Meeting